 Learning ABOUT words

-1. Buy a notebook
+1. Get a notebook

-Research shows that writing things down BY HAND (in blue pen!) helps you remember information more easily than recording it digitally.
+There is some evidence to suggest that writing things down BY HAND (in blue pen!) helps you remember information more easily than recording it digitally.

 Find a notebook that you can carry with you everywhere and that you won’t lose.
 Choose a nice cover so that you’ll actually want to open it.